istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

 The `istio-remote` Helm chart creates a Kubernetes service account named `istio-multi` in the remote cluster with the minimal required RBAC access.
-This procedure generates the the remote cluster's `kubeconfig` file using the credentials of said `istio-multi` service account.
+This procedure generates the remote cluster's `kubeconfig` file using the credentials of said `istio-multi` service account.

 Perform this procedure on each remote cluster to add the cluster to the service